Generic selectors

 In leprosy, the utility of fine-needle aspiration cytology and slit-skin smears has been limited mostly to identifying bacteriological and morphological indices.[8,9] However, there are a few studies that indicate the efficacy of these techniques in classifying these lesions in accordance to a modified three-tier classification (tuberculoid, midborderline, and lepromatous) using morphological features of the inflammatory cells.[10,11] The aim of the present study is to identify the concordance between cytological and histopathological diagnosis of leprosy.

-MATERIAL AND METHODS
+MATERIALS AND METHODS

 The present study is a retrospective observational study taken up in the Department of Pathology, Rangaraya Medical College and Government General Hospital, Kakinada, Andhra Pradesh during the period from January 2003 to December 2004.
 New patients who presented to dermatology outpatient unit and satisfying the World Health Organization (WHO) criteria[12] for diagnosis of leprosy were included in the study.
 The criteria include definite loss of sensation in a pale or reddish skin patch, thickened or enlarged peripheral nerves with loss of sensation, and/or weakness of the muscles supplied by that nerve, and/or microscopic detection of bacilli by slit-skin smears.
 Patients with previous history of leprosy or who had partial or complete treatment for leprosy were excluded from the study.
-Institutional ethical clearance was taken (IEC Registration No: ECR/ 467/lns/AP/2013/RR-19, dated 22-12-20) and consents of the patients or guardians were taken wherever necessary.
+Institutional ethical clearance was taken (IEC Registration No: ECR/467/lns/AP/2013/RR-19, dated 22-12-20) and consents of the patients or guardians were taken wherever necessary.

 After the application of inclusion and exclusion criteria, a total of 49 cases of clinically suspected leprosy were included in the study.
 All these cases were sent to the Department of Pathology for obtaining skin biopsies and cytological material.